 Focusing mainly on Elvish, created by Lord of the Rings author J. R. R. Tolkien, this talk muses on what makes a ‘conlang’ or constructed language ‘real’.
 With engaging animation and appearances from Dothraki, Na’vi, and Klingon this talk will keep students interested, especially any who might be aspiring fantasy writers.

+How can I talk about writing without talking about writer’s block?
 Many people have trouble meeting deadlines at work, but in this amusing talk Tim Urban, founder of the blog Wait, But Why? examines how procrastination can sneak into every aspect of our lives.
 Urban’s gentle teasing manner and comical drawings take the feelings of shame out of the conversation.
 This talk will inspire students to seize the day, without making them feel guilty.

 Using examples of fantasy worlds like Lord of the Rings and sci-fi worlds like The Matrix, Kate Messner narrates (over whimsical animation) some basic ground-work for how to create a fictional world.
 Watching this talk is a great starting place for students to create their own fictional world by answering the questions she asks in the video.
 “What rules are in place here?
 Who has power, and who doesn’t?
 What does this society value most?
 What do they eat?
 What kind of technology exists?”
 (We want to point out that this video incorrectly refers to the filmmakers Lana and Lilly Wachowski as “the Wachowski brothers”)

 Your students will love learning about writing from one of the most celebrated authors of kid-lit and YA.
 In her talk, Woodson recalls how the many long hours of her childhood spent reading, slowly, have informed her writing style.
 Too often we push kids to read more, with a metric based on page count and grade level.
 Woodson urges the listener to understand more.